velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 From the above GIF we can verify that the data can be successfully fetched from the Data storage and displays it correctly as a notification.

 ## Recap

+### What we've learned

+In this tutorial, we've learned,

+✅ How to use the Request Method to fetch data from a REST API ✅ How to persist and fetch data from the freshworks data storage.

+### What's next?

+Now that you are familiar with the data storage, and the request method, you can expand your knowledge by,

+✅ By exploring advanced data storage options to build more complex solutions backed by data storage.
+✅ Use Request method to make complex API calls to Create(POST) and Update(PUT) endpoints, with authentication.